-- We highly recommend using a sticker or a swing tag that customers can remove if they wish to give the item as a gift.
+- We highly recommend using a removable sticker or a swing tag that customers can take off if they wish to give the item as a gift.

-- A lot of people use business cards where they can write on the back what the product is and then add a removable sticker with their store number and the price.
+- A lot of people use business cards as their tags (with a removable sticker for pricing).
 We think this is a good idea as people can then contact you directly to re-order or ask for commissioned pieces to be made etc.